 So, below is the list of feeding materials:

 You can find squeeze pouches in any grocery or convenience store.
-They are based on your baby’s nutrition pyramid and come in various flavors.
+They are based on your Baby’s nutrition pyramid and come in various flavors.
 They contain mashed food, and it’s ready to eat.
-Squeeze pouch is one of the best ideas to feed your baby while driving.
+A squeeze pouch is one of the best ideas to feed your Baby while driving.

 Always use silicon-made sippy cups for feeding your child in the car.
 You can use a sippy cup to feed your baby milk and juice.
 Before buying sippy cups, always check whether they are leak-free.